okviz/okviz.github.io/_mydocs/bullet-chart/options/value-axis/stroke-width.md

 **Default value:** 1

-This option is only visibile if **Gridlines** is enabled and allows to define gridlines stroke width.
+This option is only visible if **Gridlines** is enabled and allows to define gridlines stroke width.

 <img src="images/line-stroke.png" width="700">